sashinpivotal/dsa-2022-10/readme.md

 Every recursive program has the following two characteristics:

 1. base condition - otherwise, "StackOverflowError" exception will occur
-2. recurring argument(s) that gets used in the base condition
+2. recurring and changed argument(s) that gets used in the base condition

 ### Recursive program example